 37. Is social media the next big search engine?

-Recent influencer marketing statistics indicate that popular social media platforms are becoming the next popular search engine.
+Research indicates that popular social media platforms are becoming the preferred search engines.

-If you follow other influencer marketing statistics or general info, you may have heard about the dreaded 2022 Instagram algorithm.
+If you follow other influencer marketing statistics or general info, you're aware of how pesky algorithms can be (especially Instagram's).

 40. Not everyone trusts influencers

-But a significant number of people aren’t willing to give influencers that courtesy.
-In fact, 48% of online customers aren’t buying what they’re being sold–figuratively.
+That said, a significant number of people aren’t willing to give influencers that courtesy.
+In fact, 48% of online customers aren’t buying what they’re being sold, figuratively.

 41. Podcasts, podcasts, podcasts